THE LANGUAGE of BIRTH?

 It is a place that asks big questions

 Regarding how we talk about birth today, how are we really talking about birth?
 What words are we habitually choosing?
 What tones of voice are we inflecting, for example, when we talk about a birth that concluded in a vaginal home delivery or an emergency cesarean?
 What subconscious messages are we then sending?
+How are we celebrating birth in general?
 What is neglected and not being talked about?
 How are WOC being included in these conversations?
 How are we perpetuating unrealistic expectations, painful birth hierarchies, unfriendly competition and shame?
 How are we leaving women with the sense that they failed?
-How are we talking about what it means to trust birth and manifest and other confusing, misleading terms that are rarely given in-depth analysis?
+How are we talking about what it means to trust birth and manifest?
 And how are we understanding and working with our biased perspectives?

 Also, how are we speaking directly and collaboratively with all types of care providers & staff?
 How are we cultivating the pillars of building mutual respect and getting on the same page?
 How to ensure accountability?
 How are we asking the right questions, and recognizing the rhetoric we use builds or destroys relationships?